witheve/rfcs/proposed/syntax.md

 The `?` notation here indicates that the value is an input.
 We can use the extended function like so:

 ```
-x = sin[rad: π/2]
+x = sin[rad: π / 2]
 ```

 ##### **String Interpolation**

-We support string interpolation (concatenation) using double curly braces embedded in a string e.g. `"{{ }}"`.
+We support string interpolation (concatenation) using double curly braces embedded in a string, e.g. `"{{ }}"`.
 In the party program, when we print output, we use string interpolation to format the results:

 ```
 bind